-- Association of Independent Museums have had a social media guide produced for them by sounddelivery – download from AIM publications page (7MB pdf).
+- Association of Independent Museums has ‘Successful Social Media’ guide, produced by sounddelivery – download from AIM resources page (a large 30MB pdf).

 - Grant Thornton accountants have produced (summer 2014) Growing communities: How charity leaders govern social media globally to thrive online.

 - CharityComms is likely to have some useful case studies and guides in its Knowledge Hub.

 Finding the right person, address, even title for a publication you want to target to cover your message, can be tricky.

 You may know all your local publications, but no harm in checking at the library – getting the right person, job title and a feel for what stories they are interested in will pay dividends.
 The specialist trade press, such as Farmers Weekly or Nursing Today, are good places to start researching an industry, for relevant organisations to contact or watch.